haraka/haraka-plugin-geoip/README.md

 # SYNOPSIS

 Use MaxMind's GeoIP databases to report geographic information about senders.
 This plugin uses the [geoip-lite](https://github.com/bluesmoon/node-geoip) node module.

+# INSTALL

+Install the npm geoip module you prefer:

     npm install -g geoip-lite